lastnightiwokeup/self-project/frontend/expense_tracker/README.md

 3. Deploy to OpenShift

     Deploy the application to openshift using openshift/kubernetes configuration files.
 A sample configuration file for admin web app in UAT environment is included in the openshift/ folder.
-Customize it to fit for the application.
+Customize it to fit for the application. -->

+start backend server

+-> cd to backend folder
+-> npm run dev
+-> runs at port 8080